gitmehedi/EMK/README.md

-# gbs
+# odoo-community-addons
-Genweb2 ERP based business solution
-This is just to test the push stream.
+This is a reposity of odoo community addons.